-- Dry Tonne = the amount of mineral concentrate and MSP process waste (dry weight) transported along Main Road 67 during the preceding 12 month period. - \$1.36 is a 2013 value, This value shall be indexed annually in accordance with the CPI. - \$486,806 is the total annual maintenance cost for the BSC component of Main Road 67 estimated in 2013 by Tonkin Consulting (2013).
-This value shall be indexed in accordance with the CPI. - F is the BSC's total annual road maintenance expenditure on the Main Road 67 component of the mineral concentrate transport route under this arrangement as evidenced in BSC records. - The maximum value of F is either \$486,806 or the CPI adjusted equivalent. - The Applicant's Annual Ongoing Maintenance Contribution shall be reviewed five years after the commencement of the transport of mineral concentrate in consultation with the BSC and to the satisfaction of the Secretary. - In the event that there is a dispute between the Applicant and either of the Councils about the implementation of this condition, then either party may refer the matter to the Secretary for resolution.
+- Dry Tonne = the amount of mineral concentrate, ore and MSP process waste (dry weight) transported along Main Road 67 during the preceding 12 month period. - \$1.36 is a 2013 value, This value shall be indexed annually in accordance with the CPI. - \$486,806 is the total annual maintenance cost for the BSC component of Main Road 67 estimated in 2013 by Tonkin Consulting (2013).
+This value shall be indexed in accordance with the CPI. - F is the BSC's total annual road maintenance expenditure on the Main Road 67 component of the mineral concentrate and ore transport route under this arrangement as evidenced in BSC records. - The maximum value of F is either \$486,806 or the CPI adjusted equivalent. - The Applicant's Annual Ongoing Maintenance Contribution shall be reviewed five years after the commencement of the transport of mineral concentrate and ore in consultation with the BSC and to the satisfaction of the Secretary. - In the event that there is a dispute between the Applicant and either of the Councils about the implementation of this condition, then either party may refer the matter to the Secretary for resolution.

-Light vehicle access route contributions
+Light vehicle access route and shuttle bus access route contributions

-The Applicant must make annual contributions to BSC towards the maintenance of the local roads on the light vehicle access route within the Balranald LGA, generally in accordance with the following procedure:
+The Applicant must make annual contributions to BSC towards the maintenance of the local roads on the light vehicle access route and shuttle bus access route within the Balranald LGA, generally in accordance with the following procedure:

-- 1. BSC and the Applicant will jointly determine and document: - a. the proportion of total traffic using the light vehicle access route that is Project-related; and - b. the required maintenance standard for the light vehicle access route. - 2.
-As soon as practicable after the end of each financial year, BSC will provide to the Applicant: - a. a detailed schedule of maintenance costs incurred in achieving the agreed maintenance standard on the light vehicle access route in the prior financial year; - b. a statement of the amount claimed from the Applicant to contribute to these maintenance costs, including the calculation methodology; and - c. a schedule of anticipated maintenance works on the light vehicle access route for the following financial year, and its estimated cost. - 3.
+- 1. BSC and the Applicant will jointly determine and document: - a. the proportion of total traffic using the light vehicle access route and shuttle bus access route that is Project-related; and - b. the required maintenance standard for the light vehicle access route and shuttle bus access route. - 2.
+As soon as practicable after the end of each financial year, BSC will provide to the Applicant: - a. a detailed schedule of maintenance costs incurred in achieving the agreed maintenance standard on the light vehicle access route and shuttle bus access route in the prior financial year; - b. a statement of the amount claimed from the Applicant to contribute to these maintenance costs, including the calculation methodology; and - c. a schedule of anticipated maintenance works on the light vehicle access route and shuttle bus access route for the following financial year, and its estimated cost. - 3.
 In the event of any disagreement as to the scope or cost of road maintenance works, the matter shall be referred for independent determination to a suitably qualified and experienced engineer that is acceptable to both parties, whose decision shall be final and binding. - 4.
 The Applicant will pay BSC the determined amount within 60 days of the invoice being issued.